SimonDanisch/Matcha.jl/README.md

 Matching library for arbitrary iterators with clojures!

-You can find some usage example in the [runtest](https://github.com/SimonDanisch/Matcha.jl/blob/master/test/runtests.jl).
+You can find some usage example in [runtests.jl](https://github.com/SimonDanisch/Matcha.jl/blob/master/test/runtests.jl).